10up/plugin-scaffold/README.md

 ### Quick Start
 Install 10up's command line tool for scaffolding new projects.
 You can download it from the [Project Scaffold repository](https://github.com/10up/project-scaffold).
 Setting up a new plugin is as easy as running `create-10up plugin plugin-name-here` in the terminal!

+Browsersync requires a local development URL.
+This is currently set in the `package.json`, as `proxyUrl`.

 ### Direct Install
 - Clone the repository
 - Rename folder plugin-scaffold -> your project's name